A-Lohse/deeplearningproject/README.md

 The data comes from the [Congressional Bills Project](http://congressionalbills.org/) and the original data can be downloaded [here](http://congressionalbills.org/download.html) and is prepared using the script `generate_metadata.py`.

-**2. Generate finetuning and embedding extraction data for BERT/S-BERT**

-The Bill text data used to finetune BERT and extract bill Embeddings comes from the [BillSum](https://github.com/FiscalNote/BillSum) project.
+**2. Generate finetuning and embedding extraction data for BERT/S-BERT** The Bill text data used to finetune BERT and extract bill Embeddings comes from the [BillSum](https://github.com/FiscalNote/BillSum) project.
 Specifically the two datafiles `data/raw/us_train_sent_scores.pkl` and `data/raw/us_train_sent_scores.pkl` are used.
 The module `generate_bert_finetuning_data.py` extracts the relevant text from BillSum data and merges it with the bill with meta data, including if the Bill was enacted or not through the unique bill ID.

 **3. Finetuning sentence-BERT**
+A python script has been prepared for finetuning sentence BERT.
+It can be found in `/src/prepare_data/fine-tuning_SBERT.py` The fine-tuned model is stored locally, when running the script.
+It will output validation metrics each epoch.
+We have made our final fine-tuned model accesible through [Google Drive](https://drive.google.com/drive/folders/1og5VgL5DlmwxzBnCnGKRXbpRmowSSbK5?usp=sharing).
+In the zip-file their is a README explaining how to use the model.

 **4. Extracting Bill Embeddings**
 To extract the Bill Embeddings we feed to the downstream tasks we pass the data prepared in step 2 to Sentence-BERT.

 **Extra: getting reuslts for plots and tables**